 In my work at both the University of Denver and the University of Wisconsin - Madison, I've worked with faculty and staff to create short animated videos used for course content or service promotion, mostly produced using PowToon and VideoScribe.
 Some examples include:

-• Tutoring Session Preparedness (PowToon) - Learning Effectiveness Program, University of Denver
+• Tutoring Session Preparedness - Learning Effectiveness Program, University of Denver

-• Excerpt from Finanicial Life Skills course lecture (PowToon) - University of Wisconsin, MadisonVideo production, Content development
+• Excerpt from Finanicial Life Skills course lecture - School of Human Ecology, University of Wisconsin - MadisonVideo production, Content development

-Documentation and examples of a number of my recent creative coding projects and experiments (completed mostly in conjuction with graduate courses in the Emergent Digital Practices program) are included on my blog.Artwork, p5.js, Processing, Arduino
+Documentation and examples of various smaller creative coding projects and experiments are included on my blog.Artwork, p5.js, Processing, Arduino

 Taken by hundreds of UW-Madison students, this blended course teaches personal financial awareness and money management skills.
 As the lead designer, I provided instructional design guidance to faculty, produced lecture videos, audio segments and image content, and developed the course site (offered via the campus Desire2Learn LMS).
-Being a timetable course, the site is not available for public viewing, but you can read more details about the course here.Instructional design, Web development, Content development
+Being a timetable course, the site is not available for public viewing, but you can read more details about the course here.
+An animated lecture excerpt is also available for viewing here.Instructional design, Web development, Content development

 This online training was developed for Wisconsin K-12 teachers who work with students living in out-of-home care situations.
 As the project manager and lead designer, I collaborated with subject matter experts on the design, organization, and online presentation approach for content, developed the site using the Bootstrap framework, and produced the audio and interactive content (data charts and timelines).
 This training is currently not available for general public viewing on the WCWPDS website; however, a prototype review version can be viewed here.Instructional design, Web development, Content development

-Offered through Coursera, these courses have been taken by thousands of students worldwide.
+Offered by the University of Wisconsin-Madison, these courses have been taken by thousands of students worldwide.
 As part of a course development team, I worked with faculty and other instructional designers to produce appropriate online activities, create course pages and content assets, and implement instructional functions and features within the Coursera delivery platform.
 Specific courses I've worked on include "Human Evolution: Past and Future", "Changing Weather and Climate in the Great Lakes Region", and "Energy and the Earth".Instructional design, Content development

 I developed this application in 2009 to provide users of the Desire2Learn learning management system a tool that simplifies the process of creating online quizzes.
 The tool converts question & answer text from existing written quizzes or exams into a specialized CSV file that can be directly imported into the question library of a D2L course site.
 It runs as a standalone utility using Adobe AIR, and was developed using ActionScript and Flash Builder.
 I also authored all of the documentation.